Impact of resonance regeneration and decay on the net-proton fluctuations in a hadron resonance gas: Fluctuations in a hadron resonance gas

 Particular ratios of the susceptibilities can be expressed in terms of the mean $M=\langle N\rangle$, the variance $\sigma^2=\langle(\Delta N)^2\rangle$, the skewness $S= \langle (\Delta N)^3\rangle/\langle (\Delta N)^2\rangle^{3/2}$ and the kurtosis $\kappa=\langle (\Delta N)^4\rangle/\langle (\Delta N)^2\rangle^2-3$, for example

-In these ratios, the experimentally unkown volume term cancels out as well as the dependence on the particle numbers due to the central limit theorem.
+In these ratios, the experimentally unkown volume term cancels on average as well as the dependence on the particle numbers due to the central limit theorem.
+In general, volume fluctuations due to fluctuations in the initial collision geometry can influence the cumulant ratios \cite{Skokov:2012ds}.

 In Fig.~\ref{fig:fig1}, we compare the ratios in Eq.~(\ref{eq:ratiocumulants}) evaluated for different degrees of refinements of the HRG model to the STAR data for central ($0$-$10$\%) collisions~\cite{Adamczyk:2013dal}.
 For the full HRG model, we calculate the susceptibility ratios for the net-baryon number, to which all $103$ baryons included in the model and their anti-baryons contribute.
 One finds a rather good agreement with the experimental data with some deviations around the dip in $\kappa\sigma^2$, for the lower beam energies in $S\sigma$ and for the $\sqrt{s}=200$~GeV data point in $\sigma^2/M$.
-Our results also agree nicely with the ones obtained in~\cite{Karsch:2010ck}.
+Our results also agree nicely with the ones obtained in~\cite{Karsch:2010ck} and with the same quantities calculated within the Boltzmann approximation to the HRG model, which gives a good description for $(m_i-\mu_B)/T\gg1$.
+In this approximation the primordial net-baryon and net-proton distributions are given by Skellam distributions, as indicated for net-baryon number by the solid curves in Fig.~\ref{fig:fig1}.
 If one restricts the particle sample to primordial protons and anti-protons, the results remain similar to those for the net-baryon number fluctuations in the full HRG model.
 Small differences are seen only for high $\sqrt{s}$ in $\sigma^2/M$, for intermediate $\sqrt{s}$ in $S\sigma$ and for low $\sqrt{s}$ in $\kappa\sigma^2$.